Una, Himachal Pradesh

+Una is a City with Municipal Council and district headquarter in Una district in the Indian state of Himachal Pradesh.
+Una sits on the border with Punjab, Una is one of the gateways to Himachal Pradesh.
+It lies on the bank of River Swan, a tributary of Sutlej.

+The city's terrain is a mix of both hilly and plain areas.
+In fact, the low hilly terrain gradually flattens to merge with the plains, giving Una a tropical climate which gets quite hot in summer months.

+Himachal has 5 Shakti PeethsChintpurni Temple is located in Chintpurni village, about 45 km north of the city.

+Chintpurni Temple, Kila Baba Bedi ji and Pong Dam are major tourist attractions of this area.

+Palampur is served by the Una Himachal railway station (UNA), NH 503 and NH 503A connects Palampur, nearest airports are Chandigarh Airport and Kangra Airport (IATA: DHM, ICAO: VIGG).

+History

-Una is a Municipal Council City in Una district in the Indian state of Himachal Pradesh.
-It serves as the headquarters of Una district.
-There are 11 wards under Municipal Council.
-Una City is home to the Kila, which is a historical fort and an ancestral home of the descendants of the first guru of the Sikhs, Guru Nanak.
+The ancient Una Fort (Kila), which is a historical fort and an ancestral home of the descendants of the first guru of the Sikhs, Guru Nanak.
+Many Bedi descendants of Lakhmi Das, the younger son of Guru Nanak, reside at Una.

 Geography and climate

 Una is located at 31.48°N 76.28°E. It has an average elevation of 369 metres (1,210 feet).
 The elevation keeps temperatures cooler than surrounding lowlands, however, the area still experiences temperatures up to 45 C.

 Demographics

 According to the 2011 Census of India, Una town had a population of 18,722 with 9,851 males and 8,871 females.
 The literacy rate was 86.21%, higher than the state average of 82.80%.
 The male literacy and female literacy rates were 88.84 and 83.29% respectively.
 There were 1,954 children below the age of six years.
 The sex ratio and child sex ratio of the town stood at 901 and 918 respectively.
-Hindi and Punjabi are the main spoken languages.
+Punjabi and Pahari are the main spoken languages.